Auriana/TWEB_Project1/DOCUMENTATION.md

 module.exports = mongoose.model('Presentation', PresentationSchema);

 ```
 ###3.4 <a name="rest"></a>REST API###

 When it is necessary to do a query in the database, we use the `$http` object from Angular.
 That allows us to do HTTP request to the REST API.

 In order to create the API in our skeleton, the template provides us a method called `yo angular-fullstack:endpoint $ENDPOINT_NAME$`.
-This method creates the entire file in the `/server/api`folder with the default CRUD operators.
+This method creates the entire file in the `/server/api` folder with the default CRUD operators.

 When we create an endpoint (or entity), a new folder is automatically created, which contains all the necessary files.
 Here are the description of those files :

 * index.js : contains all the REST route that we can use for interactions with Mongo.
 * controller.js : contains the functions which are called by index.js.
 By default, there is a CRUD operation.
 * model.js : contains the structure of our collection in MongoDB.
-* socket.js : contains some functions used by SocketIO, for exemple to broadcast a new entry.
+* socket.js : contains some functions used by SocketIO, for example to broadcast a new entry.
 * spec.js : defines the I/O of the REST service.

 ###3.5 <a name="route"></a>Adding a route###